 If magma reaches the surface, gases in it can escape explosively, hurling volcanic ash as high as 6 miles or more.
 Airborne volcanic ash would be carried downwind and the amount and size of the ash would diminish with distance from the eruption site.
-Accumulations of ash pose little threat to life or property but may close roads and seriously disrupt utilities and communications.
+Accumulations of ash pose little threat to life but may collapse building roofs, close roads, and seriously disrupt utilities and communications.
 The ash produced by explosive volcanic eruptions poses a special hazard to aircraft.
 A small to moderate explosive eruption can send ash to elevations exceeding 30,000 feet, posing a serious hazard to commercial aircraft on transcontinental routes that pass over Mono County.